MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

 ## Propagating an Envelope ConfigMap to member clusters

-We will now apply the example envelope object above on our hub cluster.
+We now apply the example envelope object above on our hub cluster.
 Then we use a ClusterResourcePlacement object to propagate the resource from hub to a member cluster named kind-cluster-1.

-Here is a sample ClusterResourcePlacement (CRP) specification.
+Here's a sample ClusterResourcePlacement (CRP) specification.

 ```
 spec: